Sex cord–gonadal stromal tumour: Diagnosis

 Definitive diagnosis of these tumours is based on the histology of tissue obtained in a biopsy or surgical resection.
 In a retrospective study of 72 cases in children and adolescents, the histology was important to prognosis.

 A number of molecules have been proposed as markers for this group of tumours.
 CD56 may be useful for distinguishing sex cord–stromal tumours from some other types of tumours, although it does not distinguish them from neuroendocrine tumours.
 Calretinin has also been suggested as a marker.
 For diagnosis of granulosa cell tumour, inhibin is under investigation.
-Granulosa cell tumors and Sertoli-Leydig cell tumors have specific genetic mutations that are characteristic and can help support the diagnosis.
+Granulosa cell tumours and Sertoli-Leydig cell tumours have specific genetic mutations that are characteristic and can help support the diagnosis.

 On magnetic resonance imaging, a fibroma may produce one of several imaging features that might be used in the future to identify this rare tumour prior to surgery.

 Prognosis

 A retrospective study of 83 women with sex cord–stromal tumours (73 with granulosa cell tumour and 10 with Sertoli-Leydig cell tumour), all diagnosed between 1975 and 2003, reported that survival was higher with age under 50, smaller tumour size, and absence of residual disease.
 The study found no effect of chemotherapy.
 A retrospective study of 67 children and adolescents reported some benefit of cisplatin-based chemotherapy.